-Landgrafenplatz in the Hessian town of Friedrichsdorf has been the site of the Salus clinic since the 1970’s, a therapy centre for those suffering from mental and psychosomatic illnesses.
-Now disused, the clinic building will be renovated and transformed into a residential space.
-The two multi-storey buildings on the building complex will become one of the largest residential complexes in the town, providing approx. 7,500 m² floor space and around 100 planned residential units.
-With its numerous offsets, the sophisticated façade is an eye-catching piece of architecture.
-The renovation will see these areas and the roof of the building transformed into green havens.
+The Salus Clinic has stood on Landgrafenplatz in the Hessian town of Friedrichsdorf since the 1970s: a therapy center for mentally and psychosomatically ill people.
+As a hospital, the clinic building is now to be renovated and converted into a residential building.
+The two high-rise buildings in the building complex will be among the largest residential buildings in the city with a total of around 7,500 m² of usable space and around 100 planned residential units.
+The sophisticated facade, which is structured by numerous offsets, is particularly eye-catching.
+Expressive greening is planned there and on the roof of the building as part of the renovation.

 A multi-storey car park will be constructed to provide space for vehicles on the property.
 Its roof will produce power through photovoltaic panels.
 The power produced will be used by both the residential units and the heat pump to create an environmentally friendly and cost-effective energy cycle.
 Excess power may also be fed into the local power grid, depending on the demand, or used to charge parked electric cars.
 DES has partnered with the architectural firm Willen Associates Architekten and the engineering firm KREBS+KIEFER Service GmbH on this project and was commissioned for work stages 1-4.